-John is an experienced litigator of all types of intellectual property (IP) and was recognised in the prestigious Acritas Stars database as a 'star lawyer' in 2017 and 2018.
+John is an experienced litigator of all types of IP and was recognised in the prestigious Acritas Stars database as a 'star lawyer' in 2017 and 2018.
 His priority is to help clients to maximise the return on their investment in their IP, through strengthening their portfolio and strategically enforcing it against infringers.

 IP arises through investment in business, whether it is in development of new products or services, new packaging or new marketing approaches and branding.
 As a result, IP is often what distinguishes one business from another and makes it a success.
 John advises clients on how this investment can be protected through registered and unregistered rights, and works with them to ensure that infringement of their IP is managed in the most commercially appropriate manner.